 Below right: April 2018, looking west

-What was originally the university’s first women’s gymnasium will be transformed into an unprecedented environment for both teaching and research.
+What was originally the university’s first women’s gymnasium has been transformed into an unprecedented environment for both teaching and research.
 The two-story space will house three state-of-the-art labs for building hardware, testing software, and conducting large-scale visualization analysis and data simulations.
-In addition to adaptive team environments, interactive displays, and glass boards, the Ideation Zone will also feature a café and a large open space perfect for workshops and gatherings.
+In addition to adaptive team environments, interactive displays, and glass boards, the Ideation Zone also features a bartop area and a large open space perfect for workshops and gatherings.

 At right: The gymnasium space in 1932